 FTYPE describes the data type of one field.
-Valid entries for this parameter depend on the supported FD:OCA subset and can be found under the SDA description for this specific subset in Section 5.2 (on page 75).
-See Section 4.3.3 (on page 36) for detailed data type descriptions.
+Valid entries for this parameter depend on the supported FD:OCA subset and can be found under the SDA description for this specific subset in Section 5.2 (on page 81).
+See Section 4.3.3 for detailed data type descriptions.

 TPARM provides additional information regarding the field type.
 Valid contents depend on the field type.
-See Section 4.3.3 (on page 36) for more details.
+See Section 4.3.3 for more details.
 A typical parameter is the field length of the single items making up the array described.
 The default is as specified in the data type definition.